jerkar/springboot-plugin/README.md

 * Generation of the original binary jar along its sources jar
 * Generation of the executable jar

+Pratically, this plugin reads the Springboot pom/bom for the specified version and enrich the java plugin with dependency version provider according the pom.
+It also instructs java plugin to produce a workable springboot jar instead of the vanilla jar.

+Utility methods are provided if you want to construct your own springboot jar and dependency version provider without embracing the plugin mechanism.

 ### Adding extra dependencies

 Springboot plugin provides class constants to declare most of dependencies.